 Indeed is one of the most widely-used job boards by job seekers and employers.
 As the go-to job board for employers, you are guaranteed to find a wide variety of vacancies.
 You can refine your search based on location and contract type, and there is a company review section to find out what the work environment at some large companies is like.

-LinkedIn is a social network aimed at professional connections, and users can follow companies to get updates when new positions become available.
-Users can search the jobs tab for vacancies that are relevant to their profiles and previous experience, as well as keywords.
+LinkedIn is a social network aimed at facilitating professional connections, and users can follow companies to get updates when new positions become available.
+Users can search the "Jobs" tab for vacancies that are relevant to their profiles and previous experience.

 The Best Job Search Sites:

 Indeed is a standard job board with the ability to enter keywords and location, with the option to filter results by date, contract type, and location.
 It is the most trafficked job board in the United States.

 While LinkedIn is also an excellent platform for connecting with professionals, many companies post job vacancies that can be saved to your profile.